Nurikabe: Yokai picture scroll

 One theory is that nurikabe is a homonym for completely different yōkai, and the name match merely coincidence.
-Another possibility is that the picture labeled "nurikabe" or just nurikabes name alone circulated to the Kyushu region, and was forcibly matched with local lore that seemed to fit.
+Another possibility is that the picture labeled "nurikabe" or just nurikabe's name alone circulated to the Kyushu region, and was forcibly matched with local lore that seemed to fit.
 Folklorist et al. (2009) also deem as "uncertain" the exact relationship between the scroll picture and the nurikabe of Yanagita's folklore.

 Inō Heitarō's adventure

 A monstrosity on a wall depicted in the (1749).

 In the Edo Period illustrated yōkai narrative ("Record of strange occurrences in the Inō household", 1749)), there is a scene where a face with eyes and a mouth appears on the wall and glares at the person.
 There had been advanced theories in the past that this "face on the wall" (Note: Nakamura claims this wall yokai is not captioned with any name.
 But Kuramoto claims this being is called Kabe no katachi (壁の形地, en) in the text, though it perhaps states sono katachi (其形地, en).
 Fujihara's thesis calls it kabe no kao (壁の顔).) might be the traceable origin of the nurikabe.

 On the 30th day of the 7th lunar month (Inō Heitarō is haunted every day this month), the protagonist is met with a mass of ash (in the form of a humanlike head) which spews a herd of earthworms (which Heitarō hated), and the wall nearby has sprouted eyes and a mouth, laughing.

 This "face in the wall" is related to hitobashira (human sacrifice for buildings) (Note: hitobashira is literally "human pillar", human sacrifice buried in the foundation, etc., of built structures.) according to literary critic Shirō Kuramoto, as it is quite conceivable for a sacrificed human to be plastered into the wall.
 Though Kuramoto is not referring to the nurikabe monster itself but rather nurikabe (plaster wall) as a construction technique, a somewhat similar line of thought is already seen in the theory that the nurikabe monster originated from walls finished with so-called the "oil plaster" of Usuki city (see above).